What is happening?

 • Alder Hey Children’s NHS Foundation Trust.

-• NHS University Hospitals of Liverpool Group (which manages Aintree University Hospital, Broadgreen Hospital, Liverpool University Dental Hospital, Liverpool Women's Hospital and the Royal Liverpool University Hospital),
+• NHS University Hospitals of Liverpool Group (which manages Aintree University Hospital, Broadgreen Hospital, Liverpool University Dental Hospital, Liverpool Heart and Chest Hospital, Liverpool Women's University Hospital and the Royal Liverpool University Hospital),

 • The Clatterbridge Cancer Centre NHS Foundation Trust